Your Eco-Friendly Wedding

 Do you want to host a ‘green’ wedding, but don’t want to comprise on your style?

 Why not make your wedding a celebration of not only your love, but also the love of our planet?
-As environmental concerns jump up the global agenda, we want to assure you that going green doesn’t mean that you have to compromise on style and put on a pair of Wedingtons (unless you just want to), and walk through the local farmers field!
+As environmental concerns jump up the global agenda, we want to assure you that an eco-friendly wedding doesn’t mean that you have to compromise on style and put on a pair of Wedingtons (unless you just want to), and walk through the local farmers field!
 At Hayne House we believe that what it does require is time and consideration.

-To help you identify opportunities to minimise your wedding ‘waste’ and host a green wedding without sacrificing on taste and style, we have spoken to our handpicked wedding experts to help you be greener on your wedding day, but remain chic.
+To help you identify opportunities to minimise your wedding ‘waste’ and plan an eco friendly wedding without sacrificing on taste and style, we have spoken to our handpicked wedding experts to help you be greener on your wedding day, but remain chic.
 So, to help you the team at Hayne House put questions to a team of suppliers that we work closely with:

 The overriding response was that when planning a wedding, probably the biggest celebration event of your life, they all said that time was the most important factor.

 They understood that quality and aesthetics are likely to be important factors for you, but if researched well, which takes time, then by choosing to go green, you will have every reason to celebrate your perfect eco-friendly wedding.

 So, why not use your wedding as an opportunity to promote and celebrate all things green.
 By making your wedding as single-use-plastic free as possible, by reducing single-use decorations, by making efforts to eliminate waste, by keeping yours and your guests carbon footprint as low as possible, and working with some really exciting suppliers (who have more responsible practices), you can now plan your perfect wedding and not lose sleep worrying about the impact of your day on our beautiful planet.

 What is the first step to planning a green wedding?